-I am an Assistant Professor of Anthropology at Drake, where I teach classes on cultural anthropology, medical anthropology, anthropology of religion, and global political violence (among other courses).
+I am an Associate Professor of Anthropology at Drake where I teach classes on cultural anthropology, medical anthropology, anthropology of religion, ritual and myth, and global political violence.

-With areas of focus in Eastern and Southern Africa and the Western Indian Ocean, my research interests are in African healing, spirit possession, anthropology of Islam, political anthropology, anthropological theory, and ethnographic writing.
-I have conducted extensive fieldwork in the city of Nampula, the third largest city in Mozambique.
-Based on this research I have published on spirit possession and Islam, and traditional medicine and children.
+With areas of focus in Eastern and Southern Africa and the Western Indian Ocean, my research interests are in healing, spirit possession, Islam, gender, violence and memory.
+I have conducted extensive fieldwork in the city of Nampula in northern Mozambique.
+Based on this research, I have published on spirit possession, Islam and matriliny, children afflictions, religious change and gender.

 I am currently working on a second book project, tentatively entitled “Spirituality, Memory and Power among the Makhuwas of northern Mozambique”.
 Building on recent and ongoing fieldwork in northern Mozambique, this historical ethnography explores a variety of discourses and practices around spirit mediumship, including illness narratives, spirit stories, religious conversion, family genealogies, private and public rituals, and personal accounts of magic warfare, through which Makhuwa mediums—and their patients—not only seek to refashion their past but also take center stage in the recent Mozambican history.